babar-raza/package-descriptions/aspose.cloud/npm/Aspose.HTML Cloud SDK for Node.js.md

 ## Getting Started with Aspose.HTML Cloud SDK for Node.js

 Firstly, create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) to get your application information and free quota to use the API.
-Now execute `npm install @asposecloud/aspose-email-cloud --save` from the command line to install Aspose.Email Cloud SDK for Node.js via NPM.
+Now execute `npm install @asposecloud/aspose-email-cloud --save` from the command line to install Aspose.HTML Cloud SDK for Node.js via NPM.

 The complete source code is available at [GitHub Repository](https://github.com/aspose-html-cloud/aspose-html-cloud-nodejs).